-Four years ago, Florian traveled from Kenya to South Africa in an epic 10 week overland adventure from Nairobi to South Africa and shares his highlights with us.
+Four years ago, Florian embarked on an epic overland Kenya to South Africa tour for 10 weeks, starting from Nairobi to South Africa and shares his highlights with us.

 The Africa travel journey started in Nairobi on a clear morning in mid May and, with several Germany flags flying out of the Landcruiser’s windows, we cruised towards the Tanzanian border and enjoyed the beautiful views of Mt Kilimanjaro and Mt Meru.